 Sometimes you get so close to a goal that you’re not even disappointed.
-In fact, you’re inspired to keep going because of all the progress you’ve made.
+In fact, you’re inspired to keep going because of all the progress you’ve made from a 554 credit score.

 That would describe CredEvolv client John S.

-John came to us with a credit score of 554.
+John came to us with a 554 credit score.
 He needed to improve it to 620 to qualify for a mortgage, but set a personal goal of 650.
 He paid down his credit card balances and his counselor had some collections accounts removed from his credit report.

-Eight months later, he ended up with a 94-point credit score increase.
+Eight months later, he ended up with a 94-point increase from a 554 credit score.
 That put him on the verge of achieving his goal with a 648 score!

 Why are high credit card balances so bad?

-Lenders look at your DTI ratio to gauge how much of your income is already tied up in debt payments.
+Lenders look at your DTI ratio to gauge how much of your income already goes to debt payments.
 A lower DTI signals to lenders that you have room in your budget to take on more debt without overextending yourself.
 On the other hand, a higher DTI might raise red flags, suggesting you could struggle to manage additional monthly payments.

 In general:

-- A DTI below 36% is considered good and indicates you have a manageable level of debt.
+- A DTI below 36% is good and indicates you have a manageable level of debt.

 - A DTI between 36-49% is acceptable but may make it harder to qualify for some loans or the best interest rates.